meltyli/Twitch-VOD-Downloader/README.md

 deactivate
 ```

-## Configuration

-You can modify the following parameters in the script:
-- Check interval (default: 5 minutes)
-- Output file format
-- Stream quality (default: best)

 ## Recordings

 Recorded streams are saved in the `recordings/` directory with filenames in the format:
 `streamer_name_YYYYMMDD_HHMMSS.ts`

+## Limitations

+- Only one stream can be recorded at a time
+- You must manually start another instance to record multiple streams simultaneously

 ## Troubleshooting

 - Ensure you have the latest version of Python
 - Make sure Streamlink is correctly installed
 - Check that you have write permissions in the project directory

+## Notes

+- The script requires an active internet connection
+- Stream quality defaults to the best available option
+- Requires Streamlink to be installed and working correctly

 ## License